datawithjack/datawithjack.github.io/_projects/pwa-windsurf.md

 A key feature of the dashboard is a custom elimination visual created with Deneb and Vega-Lite.
 This visual tracks rider progression through each round, incorporating a scatter plot to enhance the results tooltip.

-The dashboard is embedded on GitHub Pages for easy access.
+The dashboard is also embedded on GitHub Pages for easy access.

 ## Future Plans